 Function Hospitalization("Encounter, Performed") returns Interval<DateTime>

-Returns the total date and time interval from the start of inpatient encounter or Emergency Department visit completed immediately prior to the inpatient encounter through to the end of the inpatient stay.
+Returns the total date and time interval from the start of the inpatient encounter or Emergency Department visit completed immediately prior to the inpatient encounter through to the end of the inpatient stay.
 The Coalesce operator returns the first non-null expression from the associated attributes.

 define function "Hospitalization"(Encounter "Encounter, Performed" ):